Le Marais neighborhood

 You will like Le Marais, if you love historic buildings, architecture, cafés and shops

-if you like trendy, young vibes, This is a very lively and very touristic neighbourhood (center of Le Marais), which contrasts with other much more peaceful streets surrounding the center of this neighborhood
+if you enjoy a trendy, youthful vibe.
+This neighborhood is a very lively and very touristy in its central area, which contrasts with much quiter streets just around the corner.

-In some streets, like Rue des Francs Bourgeois, or rue de la Verrerie for instance, it’s so busy that on weekend days, you just have to walk in line… (During the high season, the touristic occupation rate is particularly high).
+But keep in mind: in some streets, like Rue des Francs Bourgeois, or Rue de la Verrerie for instance, it gets so crowded on weekends that you just have to walk in single file… (During the high season, the touristic density is particularly high).

-But if you move a bit further you’ll still find very beautiful and peaceful streets;
+But if you move a few steps away, you’ll still find quiet, beautiful streets;

 Place des Vosges, an emblematic spot in Le Marais